buntine/SwervinMervin/README.md

 Swervin Mervin: A recreation of 80's-style pseudo-3D arcade racing games, written in Python and Pygame.

-Accelleration and steering can be performed by integrating with a LEAP Motion Controller (if you have one), otherwise just use the arrow keys.
+Accelleration and steering is performed via the arrow keys.

+Note, this project is purely an exercise in enjoyment.
+Don't expect to find a lot of beautiful code within these walls!

 ### Playing

+Ensure that you have the pygame llibraries installed, and then:

 ```
   $ python swervin_mervin/main.py